Dettorer/hector/README.md

 [Bugsy](https://bulbapedia.bulbagarden.net/wiki/Bugsy) (whose french name is Hector).
-Bugsy is a gym leader, perfect for a bot that is a game master, and he specializes in Bug-type Pokémon, making him full of bug, perfect for a bot made by someone whose using that project to learn javascript (and that would be me).
+Bugsy is a gym leader, perfect for a bot that is a game master, and he specializes in Bug-type Pokémon, making him full of bug, perfect for a bot made by someone whose using that project to learn javascript and typescript (and that would be me).

 # Usage
 This bot needs the [discord.js](https://discord.js.org) library and few more